 Try Teladoc.
 You and your eligible family members can speak with a board-certified doctor by phone or video for non-emergency issues.

-Get a no-cost second opinion or other expert medical advice.
+Get a no-cost second opinion.
 All employees and their eligible family members have free access to Advance Medical Expertise on Demand.
 If you have a diagnosed medical condition, this service can provide valuable information and guidance from medical professionals.

 Use the Well-Being Centers in Pittsburgh and Miamisburg.
-These centers are provided to covered employees and their covered family members to offer accessible, high-quality and convenient health care right at the workplace.
+These centers are provided to offer employees and their covered family members accessible, high-quality and convenient health and wellness care right at the workplace.